ethomev/pattern-play/README.md

 ## Notes & Thoughts

-* From my usage of Decorator & Observer they could be used for the same problem.
+### From my usage of Decorator & Observer they could be used for the same problem?

+* They seem to both add new functionality to an existing API.
+* A difference is that the class being decorated knows nothing about it's decorator but the Subject must know about it's Observer.